GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

 - `v2.0` → structural change or major redesign

-### 2. `catalog-files/`
+### 2. `Metadatabase-files/`

-These files are simplified summaries of each dataset catalog, designed to facilitate quick exploration through links and provide a concise overview of the available datasets.
+These files are simplified summaries of each metadatabase catalog, designed to facilitate quick exploration through links and provide a concise overview of the available datasets.

 Example: `SummaryTable_ForestCover_TreeExtent_GeosEUDR_Thuenen_v1.0`